 Benchmark and Runtime Configurations

 The performance results presented throughout section 4 were performed using the Flow over a Mountain test case on varying sized icosahedral node sets as is described in Section 2.4.
 Each case was run for 100 time steps and the presented results are that of the average of 10 separate runs.
 Each simulation result was verified at the end of the run using established high-resolution results from alternative high order models (see [1] for further verification methods).
 For each study, the optimal configuration for all other parameters and runtime settings were used to ensure relevancy of the performance results for each optimization study.
+All experiments were run in single precision. <<Explain about double precision on FPGAs>>.

-It is essential to use optimal thread binding and affinity settings for hybrid MPI/OpenMP models on Intel architectures.
-In appendix (?) we show the thread binding and affinity profiling results that led to the baseline configurations for the results presenting in this section.
-On the Knights Landing system we found the optimal performance in most cases was achieved using one MPI rank per node, two OpenMP threads per core, compact OpenMP thread ordering and static OpenMP scheduling.
-On Cheyanne, we found that the optimal performance in most cases was achieved using one MPI rank per socket, one OpenMP thread per core and static OpenMP scheduling.
-The specific environment settings used to achieve this are displayed in table 4.2.
-For the P100 system we found that it was best to let the OpenACC implementation determine the optimal runtime parameterizations.
-All of the workload scaling results were executed on a single dual-socket Broadwell node, a single KNL node and a single P100 GPU and strictly present the performance of the loop in figure 3.4 as it was the primary target for SIMD and data locality optimizations.
+Choices that led to the baseline configurations for the results presenting in this section.
+All of the workload scaling results were executed on a single dual-socket Skylake node, a single V100 GPU and strictly present the performance of the loop in figure 3.4 as it was the primary target for SIMD and data locality optimizations.

+Intel Skylake It is essential to use optimal thread binding and affinity settings OpenMP models on Intel architectures.
+In Table 1 shows the thread binding and affinity selections that were used on the Intel Xeon Skylake.
+One OpenMP thread per core and static OpenMP scheduling.
+The specific environment settings used on SkyLake to achieve this are displayed in table 4.2.

+NVIDIA Tesla V100 For the V100 system we found that it was best to let the OpenACC implementation determine the optimal runtime parameterizations.

+CPU - Intel Skylake/OpenMP -

+Power: look into HPC Futures Lab power sensing.

+Date chip GA:???

+Fab:???

+GPU - NVIDIA Tesla V100/GPU -

+power:SMI toolchain

+Date chip GA: ???

+Fab: ???

+FPGA - Xilinx Alveo U250 - The Alveo U250 offers 1.728M LUTs, 12,288 DSP slices, 3,456K registers, 64GB of DDR4 memory with 77 GB/sec, dual 100Gbps network interfaces.
+The internal SRAM bandwidth is 47 TB/s.
+Power and thermal specs are: 225W, with typical draw of 110W

+Power: overclocking ???

+Date chip GA: ???

+Fab: ???

-Workload Scaling Performance Study
+Workload Scaling Results

-Figure X.X shows the workload scaling performance results for each architecture.
+Figure 4.X shows the workload scaling performance results for each architecture.

 Conclusions

 In this paper, we have described an RBF-FD formulation of the SWEs on a rotating sphere for two-dimensional approximation of atmospheric dynamics.
-We then described the parallelization and algorithmic optimization methods used to implement this formulation with the goal of demonstrating a performance portability to FPGAs.
+We then described the parallelization and algorithmic optimization methods used to implement this formulation on an FPGA.

 Acknowledgements